wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ```

 ### Traverse from a run

-Create an artifact object with the W&B Public API ([wandb.Api.Run](../../ref/python/public-api/run.md)).
-Provide the name of the entity, project, and run ID:
+Create an artifact object and provide the name of the project, artifact, and alias of the artifact:

 ```python
 import wandb